edezhic/prest/README.md

 SSH_PASSWORD=verystrongpassword
 ```

-And just click the `Deploy` button in admin panel!
+And just click the `Deploy` button in the local admin panel!
+You can also manage deployments there: stop the current one, start a previous one, or cleanup old builds.

 It's quite likely that you'll want to provide more native-app-like experience for users so...

 **[PWA](https://web.dev/articles/what-are-pwas)** - you can build some of your server and UI code into a WASM-based Service Worker and compose a Progressive Web Application so that your users can install it and use some routes offline.
 To make it work you'll need to separate host-only from shared host+client code and initialize shared routes in the SW, add `wasm-bindgen` and `prest-build` dependencies, add a lil build script and embed the compiled assets into the host: